 Privacy and Community

-It is permissible to announce that a case is arriving to the general community and untrained people, but it is imperative that their privacy and information (including origin) as well as housing location remain undisclosed and provided only to the trained and vetted volunteers.
+It is permissible to announce that guests are arriving to the general community and untrained people, but it is imperative that their privacy and information (including origin) as well as housing location remain undisclosed and provided only to the trained and vetted volunteers.
 It is also important that while they are staying on campus, the hosted guests are never asked to “do” anything – especially make appearances (on or off-campus) or give interviews (public or private) etc. Their agency and dignity are of the utmost importance and they should be free to make their choices autonomously.
 Asking them to do something while they are on campus is a false choice since they might not feel comfortable or able to say “no” while they are dependent on you for material support.
 At Guilford College, we refused several media stories that asked for breaching such confidentiality.
 The guests’ safety and dignity must be the program’s first and foremost priority.
 Thus, volunteers are told explicitly and through the confidentiality agreements they sign not to share confidences and to treat all information they receive from the hosted guests as classified.
 We also do not share images or information about hosted guests on our social media; the refugees we host are not a PR opportunity.

 Working With Your College or University

 In order to make the transition onto campus as smooth as possible, you will want to be in touch with your public safety department, giving them basic necessary information.
 You can see the sample letter forwarded to the Public Safety Department at Guilford College in the appendix on page 34.

 Food requirements and dietary restrictions vary from culture to culture.
 Luckily, World Relief Durham has organized a list of foods to purchase for refugees according to their country of origin.
 This link will take you to their website where you can access up to 14 different grocery lists customized to each country of origin.
 Such lists will minimize costs and reduce food waste as you are not purchasing food and items the guests will not use or do not need.